gaois/documental/docs/software/terminologue/source-code.en.md

 ## Editing the entries: `fy.js`

 One of the most complicated chunks of client-side JavaScript code we have in Terminologue is the code that deals with editing an individual terminological entry.
-Its output is shown on the main editing screen, after the user clicks the *Edit* button, as a complex HTML form with tabs on top (DOM, TRM etc.).
+Its output is shown on the main editing screen, after the user clicks the 'Edit' button, as a complex HTML form with tabs on top (DOM, TRM, etc.).

 This JavaScript code lives in the file `website/libs/fy/fy.js` and the HTML it outputs is formatted with a stylesheet in the file `website/libs/fy/fy.css`.
 It contains two main functions: